Employee Assistance Program (EAP)Human Resources

 Most people experience some personal or emotional problems at one time or another.
 Usually people can handle these problems on their own.
 But sometimes, the problem can affect job performance.
 There might be time and attendance problems, low productivity, or trouble getting along with co-workers and supervisors.
 Eventually there can be disciplinary actions and threats to job security.
 But, if an employee gets in touch with EAP in the early stages, chances are that help can be arranged before the problem gets out of hand.

 WHO MAKES REFERRALS TO EAP?

-An employee can go to the EAP Program independently by just picking up the phone or going to see the local EAP Coordinator.
+An employee can go to the EAP Program independently by just picking up the phone or going to see a local EAP Coordinator.
 The service is confidential.
 An employee with a problem may also be referred to EAP by someone else.
 For example, a shop steward may suggest EAP to a fellow union member in order to head off future job difficulties.
-Supervisors, when they detect a serious drop in job performance, are encouraged to refer an employee to the EAP Coordinator.
+Supervisors, when they detect a serious drop in job performance, are encouraged to refer an employee to an EAP Coordinator.
 Although supervisors, personnel officers or shop stewards may suggest the program, they will not receive reports on the nature of the problem or type of assistance offered.

 WHO WILL I SPEAK WITH ABOUT MY PROBLEM/CONCERN?

 You will first speak with one our EAP Program Coordinators, Lori Davis or Tanner Leto, in Crawford Hall room 324.
 Lori or Tanner will assess each individual situation and make an appropriate referral.
 Lori can be reached by calling 315-684-6207 and leaving a message on her confidential voicemail.
 Tanner can be reached by calling 315-684-6498 and leaving a message on his confidential voicemail.
 Assistance can be attained 24hrs by calling 1-800-822-0244 if Lori or Tanner cannot be reached or it is after normal business hours.